The Camel Husband

-The Camel Husband is a Palestinian Arab folktale published by author Inea Bushaq in Arab Folktales, about a princess marrying a youth who is hiding under a camel skin, betrays his secret and has to search for him.
+The Camel Husband is a Palestinian Arab folktale published by author Inea Bushnaq in Arab Folktales, about a princess marrying a youth who is hiding under a camel skin, betrays his secret and has to search for him.

 The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a human princess marries a supernatural or enchanted husband in animal form, breaks his trust and he disappears, having to search for him.
 Specifically, the tale belongs to a subtype of the cycle, classified in the international Aarne-Thompson-Uther Index as tale type ATU 425D, "The Vanished Husband".

 Summary

 In this tale, a poor barren woman suffers for not having children, and sees mothers carrying and playing with their young sons.
 Even when she goes to the well to draw water, she finds a camel playing with its young.
 She longs to have her own son, so she prays to God to have a son, even if they are a young camel.
 Thus, nine months later, she gives birth to a camel she names "Jumail", or "Little Camel".
 One day, Jumail asks his mother to find him a wife.
 A peasant girl is brought to him as a prospective bride, and even a rich dowry is given for her, but the camel son only wants the sultan's youngest daughter.
 The camel's mother worries for her safety, since a poor woman asking for the princess's hand on her son's behalf could be seen as an affront to the sultan.

 Still, his mother goes to the sultan to ask for his daughter's hand in marriage.
 She explains her son is a little camel.
 The sultan laughs at her and orders him to produce as bride-price his daughter's weight in gold.
 The woman chastises her son for the result of his request, but Jumail assures his mother he will fulfill the sultan's request.
 The next day, Jumail guides the sultan's men to a cave filled with gold, silver and precious gems.
 Defeated, the sultan agrees to marry his youngest daughter, Princess Ward, to him.
 During the procession towards Jumail's house, people comment on a shame of a marriage between princess and camel.

 The princess enters Jumail's chambers and finds a handsome youth; he reveals he is a man under the camel skin, the son of the king of the jinns, and asks princess Ward not to betray his secret.
 The sultan visits his daughter and finds her reasonably happy with her marriage.